bdmendes/smockito/README.md

 You may fallback to the Mockito API anytime you see fit; a `Mock[T]` may be passed safely.
 The Smockito API should support most sane use cases, though.
 Can you express your test following the above guidelines?

-### Smockito flagged *overriden method stub*/X/Y/Z incorrectly.
+### Smockito flagged *already stubbed method*/X/Y/Z incorrectly.

 Smockito relies on a method's type signature to identify the stubbings in the core side.
-As such, e.g. if you mocked a `effect(): Unit` and a `setUp(): Unit`, both `() => Unit`, the error will be raised.
+As such, e.g. if you mocked a `effect(): Unit` and a `setUp(): Unit`, both `() => Unit`, an error will be raised.
 In that case, disable the check at the call site.
-If the behavior still does not make sense to you, see below.
+If the said behavior still does not make sense to you, you might be facing a bug.

 ### I can't seem to stub a method/I found a bug.

-Are you using eta-expansion correctly?
+Are you performing eta-expansion correctly?
 If everything looks fine on your side, please file an issue with a minimal reproducible example.

 ### What can I do with the source code?